-Students receiving VA Educational Benefits must submit a request for certification and a copy of the class schedule each semester.
+Students receiving VA Educational Benefits must submit a request for certification via Pathway after registering for classes.
 Only courses required for the student's current program of study may be certified to the VA.

 Withdrawals must be reported to the VA and can impact a student's educational benefits from the VA.
 Enrollment in distance education courses, including online, hybrid, and some PEN classes may also impact VA benefits.